nzeemin/pclink11/README.md

 First priority:
  - Fix bugs for the failing test cases
- - Option to NOT produce MAP file, currently we always make the MAP file

 Second priority:
  - More tests, currently we have more than 70 test cases